flatironinstitute/finufft/python/finufft/test/README.md

-## Accuracy and speed tests using the python wrappers
+## Basic accuracy and speed tests using the python wrappers

-To install the python wrappers for finufft see ../../docs/install.rst
+To install the python wrappers for finufft see ../../../docs/install.rst

 Then you may run the tests as follows